 Oil and Vinegar

-Extended Protestant families will sometimes live together if the home is spacious such that the wings can be divvied up; and no one actually has to interact.
+Extended Protestant families will sometimes live together if the home is spacious such that the wings can be divvied up and they can avoid each other.
 This will usually depend on the current status of the stock market or how much of the family fortune some non-frugal ancestor pissed away.
-The Protestant’s proclivity to limited procreation also assures that there will always be enough room in the house for everyone at all times.
+The Protestant’s proclivity to limited procreation also assures that there will always be enough room in the house for everyone.

 My aunts Rose and Kay had married Italian men.
 They were both properly married in the Catholic Church by a priest and they both settled in homes within a five-minute travel time to their mother.
-One could actually walk over to Grandma’s from Rose’s house; while Kay’s required a 5 minute car ride.
+One could walk over to Grandma’s from Rose’s house; while Kay’s required a 5-minute car ride.

-Meanwhile Uncle Mike married an Irish girl in Maryland, but having sensed the disapproval and probable censure; then not desiring face-to-face daily battles over it with the clan, he never moved back home.
-Although everyone made excuses for his absence I know that in reality he really became the family’s black sheep.
+Meanwhile Uncle Mike married an Irish girl in Maryland.
+However, having sensed the disapproval and probable censure― then not desiring face-to-face daily battles over it with the clan―he never moved back home.
+Although everyone made excuses for his absence, I know that he then became the family’s black sheep.

 - Oh.
 Poor Mike.
 His job made him move.
 Otherwise he’d still be here with Ma.

-Not only did he move; he basically disappeared from the family radar screen after making the wise choice that his wife, but not his mother or his clustered sibling family should be his primary relationship.
+- Yeah.
+Right.
+Some excuse.
+Trading Ma for some Irish whore.
+Who’s gonna make his favorite sauce now?
+Serves him right.
+Not only did he move; he basically disappeared from the family radar screen after making the wise choice that his wife―but not his mother or his clustered sibling family―should be his primary relationship.

 - No. Smart Mike.
 He moved to Pluto.
 Otherwise he’d still be here in Hell.

-My father however committed several unforgivable mortal sins.
-He was married in the foreign country of Texas, without the family’s consent; nicely consummated by the horror that he was married by a Baptist, to a Baptist; in a Baptist Church.
+My father, however, committed several unforgivable mortal sins.
+He was married in the foreign country of Texas, without the family’s consent; topped off by the horror that a Baptist Preacher married him, to a Baptist; in a Baptist Church.

 If there were no other races